ArtiPedia/blog-v3/_posts/2016-04-27-jekyll-speed.md

 If you are using Google fonts, then load only the required font variation.
 If you want Open sans font for your paragraph text then do not select **Extra-Bold** or **Light** variations.
 All you need is the **Regular** style.

 If you are using Bootstrap or Fontawesome then delete whatever you don't use (keep a backup file though).

 **Read:** [How to reduce fontawesome to 10KB!](/optimize-fontawesome/){:target="_blank"}

+> Consumerism does not apply to web designers.
+Include only what you need.

 ![Jekyll speed optimization by tweaking google font loading](/images/jekyll-speed-optimization-google-font-optimization.jpg){:width="700px" max-height="187px" .full}